shivajideotale/preparation-checklist/docs/html-css/css.md

 - CSS box-sizing property
     - content-box - `Default`
     - border-box
-    - initial - `Sets this property to its default value.`
+    - initial - `Sets this property to its default value`
-    - inherit - `Inherits this property from its parent element.`
+    - inherit - `Inherits this property from its parent element`

 - CSS Layout - The position Property
     - static